GivinOne of the most counter-intuitive strategies to land more clients and earn more money in your business is by giving away free stuff.

 The buying process is really built around these pillars.
 As consumers, we make purchases based on who we know, like, and trust all the time.
 Which is why you should approach the selling process as a business in the same way.

-Providing free content will showcase your expertise, building trust in your knowledge and experience, but it will also allow your audience to get to know and like you.
+Giving away free stuff will showcase your expertise, building trust in your knowledge and experience, but it will also allow your audience to get to know and like you.

 This is why your content should always be branded.
 As solopreneurs, our personality and essence should shine out from every piece of content we put out into the world.